-The average traffic speed on London's major roads in quarter 1 during weekdays decreased compared with the same quarter in 2014-15.
+The average traffic speed on London's major roads in quarter 2 during weekdays decreased compared with the same quarter in 2014-15.

-Graph 4 - Traffic speeds (mph) on London's major roads 12 hrs average weekday between 0700-1900 by financial quarters, Q1 2009-10 to Q1 2015-16 www.londontravelwatch.org.uk
+Graph 4 - Traffic speeds (mph) on London's major roads 12 hrs average weekday between 0700-1900 by financial quarters, Q1 2012-13 to Q2 2015-16

 Traffic volumes across London had been generally falling over a number of years, up to 2011/12.
 This trend is now reversing.
 Traffic volume growth related to population and employment growth along with reductions in motor traffic capacity are the underlying issues that are leading to increased congestion.
-The number of private hire vehicles and light goods vehicles is adding to traffic levels.
+The increased number of private hire vehicles and light goods vehicles is also adding to traffic levels.